wkumari/draft-vandergaast-edns-client-subnet/README.md

    Although omitting network-specific caching will significantly simplify an implementation, the resulting drop in cache hits is very likely to defeat most latency benefits provided by ECS.
-Therefore, when implementing this option for latency purposes, implementing full caching support as described in this section is strongly recommended.
+Therefore, implementing full caching support as described in this section is strongly RECOMMENDED.

    Enabling support for ECS in an Intermediate Nameserver will significantly increase the size of the cache, reduce the number of